quinncatr/2024-Research-Assistant-Work/andy/README.md

 - One caveat of the the Jetson Nano is that it does not support the newest versions of most software.
 For example, Jetpack 6 is not supported so Jetpack 4 is needed.
 In addition, the newest version of VScode that is supported is 1.83.
 ### Installing Jetpack:
 - To download Jetpack 4 from Nvidia, navigate to the Jetpack 4 page, which can be found [here](https://developer.nvidia.com/embedded/jetpack-sdk-461).
-- To download Jetpack 4, navigate to "Installing Jetpack" and click on "Jetson Nano Developer Kits".
+- Once on the Jetpack page, navigate to "Installing Jetpack" and click on "Jetson Nano Developer Kits".
 Once there, download the correct version based on the amount of RAM your Nano has.
 The default version is for a Nano with 4 GB of RAM.
 - To install the file that has been downloaded in the previous step, flash it to a micro sd card.
 Further instructions can be found [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write).
 ### Booting Jetson Nano:
 - Once Jetpack is flashed to a microSD card, insert the microSD into the slot on the Nano.
 Once the Nano has power and is connected to a display, it should automatically boot and take you through standard OS setup.
 Furhter instructions can be found [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup)